Mentor for Work-Study Students: Training to Provide Better Guidance – A Meeting with the Trainers

 - Assessing to Support Progress

-To add to this article, we spoke with Céline Legay and Blandine Pitie Euzet, who are both instructors for this course.
+To add to this article, we spoke with Céline Legay and Blandine Pitie Euzet, who are both instructors for this training program.

 Céline LEGAY

-“With a background in science, I have been working in work-study programs for 25 years as a development coordinator.
-Before joining the CFA ENSUP-LR and the academic world, I worked at two other CFA institutions in the healthcare and industrial sectors.
+“With a background in science, I have been working for 25 years in work-study programs as a development coordinator.
+Before joining the CFA ENSUP-LR and the academic world, I worked at two other CFA institutions, first in the healthcare sector and then in industry.

-I also work as an adjunct professor at the university, where I lead courses on the ‘Career Path’.”
+I also work as an adjunct instructor at the university, where I teach courses on the ‘Career Plan.’”

 Blandine PITIE EUZET

-“With a background in communications and nine years of expertise in learning development, I dedicate my skills to ensuring the success of training programs.
-Currently, I oversee the development of training programs at the Montpellier University Institute of Technology (IUT) and Paul Valéry University within the CFA Ensup LR.”
+“With a background in communications and nine years of expertise in learning development, I apply my skills to ensure the success of training programs.
+Currently, I oversee the development of training programs at the Montpellier IUT and Paul Valéry University through the CFA Ensup LR.”

 The Work-Study Mentor: Role, Responsibilities, and Challenges